It's not always easy to meditate. As you'll know if you've ever tried to sit still and let your mind go blank....

 For meditation to work well, where you need to be is in the inner space.

 You've probably already been in the inner space.
 For example in the time just before sleep, when thoughts merge into images and thinking becomes feeling; that's the inner space.
 It's a state where feeling and being take over from thinking.
 The space is dark and yet somehow luminous, peaceful and yet revitalising.
 Vast and still, comforting and familiar.
 The space is always there, behind the noise of mental chatter.

 How, you ask, do you get into the inner space?

 You could try relaxing, taking a nap or a meditation break and you might spontaneously find yourself there.
 But there is also a systematic way to access the inner space.
-It's a technique taught by the Clairvision School of meditation, and used by the IST practitioners at Genbiome when working with their clients.
+It's a technique taught by the Clairvision School of meditation, and used by the IST practitioners when working with their clients.

 Instead of thinking you 'should meditate', think about starting each day with some precious time in the inner space.
 Sitting regularly does require a bit of discipline and less time spent sleeping in.
 But the benefits are worth it.
 Over time you find you inner reserves of resilience steadily building, and you have greater capacity to deal with the things life throws at you, from professional challenges to finding peace when the kids are creating chaos.

 Regular meditation also puts you in touch with a foundation of inner stillness, where you find profound and subtle parts of yourself.
 And that becomes a background that stays with you all day.

 Such a good way to begin each day!